 Removing moss from your roof requires patience and care.
 Using harsh tools or chemicals can damage shingles, so it’s important to follow safe methods.
 Let’s go through each step carefully.

-Step 1: Inspect the Roof
+Step 1: Inspect Your Roof Condition

 Step 2: Prepare the Area and Gather Tools